pywatemsedem.io package

 Parameters:

-• txt_routing_nonriver (str or pathlib.Path | str) – File path of the WaTEM/SEDEM routing tabl
+• txt_routing_nonriver (str or pathlib.Path | str) – File path of the WaTEM/SEDEM routing table.

-• extent (list) – min and max of rectangular frame to clip df [xmin, xmax, ymin, ymax]
+• extent (list) – min and max of rectangular frame to clip df [xmin, xmax, ymin, ymax].

 • tile_number (int) – number of tile